trufflesuite/trufflesuite.com/public/tutorials/ethereum-overview.md

 *   Sharing of sensitive data, such as health care records, that isn't allowed or desired to be public.
 *   Groups with a need for massive scale.
 With a smaller network size, private blockchains can scale to larger sizes and handle heavier read/write throughput than public chains.

 Private chains, being based on Ethereum, run the EVM and are therefore compatible with Truffle and other development tools.
-[JP Morgan's Quorum](https://www.jpmorgan.com/country/US/EN/Quorum) is a great example that works with Truffle.
+[Quorum](https://www.jpmorgan.com/country/US/EN/Quorum), originally written by JP Morgan, is a great example that works with Truffle.
 [Check out our blog for more on using Truffle with Quorum](/tutorials/building-dapps-for-quorum-private-enterprise-blockchains).

 ## Dapps (Distributed Applications)

-Applications using smart contracts for most of all of their processing are called **dapps**, short for distributed applications.
+Applications using smart contracts for most if not all of their backend processing are called **dapps**, short for distributed applications.
 The user interfaces for these dapps consists of languages you may already know: HTML, CSS and JavaScript.
 These files can be hosted on a traditional trusted web server or trustlessly on a decentralized file service such as [Swarm](http://swarm-gateways.net/bzz:/theswarm.eth/) or [IPFS](http://ipfs.io/).

 Given the benefits of the Ethereum blockchain, a dapp could be a solution for many industries, including but not limited to: